wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 ### Major missing features

 - Support paging!
-- Add the column name translation business (I've been skipping that for now).
 - Add support for counters (CQL requires counters to be in separate tables, annoying...)
 - Security / permission checking is not implemented at all now.
 - Add support for filters (even if everything has to happen on the client for now).
-- Modification of table layout (this should "just work" without any C*-specific modifications -- we just need to test it).
 - The code in `CassandraKijiRowScanner` that assembles the results from multiple iterators over `Row`s into a single `KijiRowData` needs to use the `token` function to do some checks if some Kiji rows are missing data for some columns.